-This Proxy Statement is furnished to the stockholders of Ralph Lauren Corporation, a Delaware corporation, in connection with the solicitation by its Board of Directors of proxies for its 2013 Annual Meeting of Stockholders to be held at the St. Regis Hotel, 2nd Floor, 2 East 55th Street, New York, New York on Thursday, August 8, 2013, at 9:30 a.m., local time, and at any adjournments or postponements thereof.

-This Proxy Statement, the form of proxy (proxy card) and the Annual Report on Form 10-K for the fiscal year ending March 30, 2013 ("Fiscal 2013") are being mailed to our stockholders on or about July 3, 2013.
-In this Proxy Statement, we refer to Ralph Lauren Corporation as the "Company, "we" or "us."
-A proxy delivered pursuant to this solicitation may be revoked by the person executing the proxy at any time before it is voted by giving written notice to our Secretary, by delivering a later dated proxy, or by voting in person at the Annual Meeting of Stockholders.
+This Proxy Statement is furnished to the stockholders of Ralph Lauren Corporation, a Delaware corporation, in connection with the solicitation by its Board of Directors (the "Board") of proxies for its 2016 Annual Meeting of Stockholders to be held at the St. Regis Hotel, 20th Floor, 2 East 55th Street, New York, New York on Thursday, August 11, 2016, at 9:30 a.m., local time, and at any adjournments or postponements thereof.
+A proxy delivered pursuant to this solicitation may be revoked by the person executing the proxy at any time before it is voted by giving written notice to our Secretary, by delivering a later dated proxy, or by voting in person at the 2016 Annual Meeting of Stockholders.
 The address of our principal executive offices is 650 Madison Avenue, New York, New York 10022.